A healthy lifestyle, including regular exercise and good nutrition, can help manage symptoms of Parkinson’s disease.

 [5 MIN READ]

 A Parkinson’s disease diagnosis can sometimes come as quite a shock.
 It can bring uncertainty about what the future will hold – from how you’ll continue to navigate your independence to how you can still enjoy your favorite activities.

 Fortunately, diagnosis, treatment and management of Parkinson’s has advanced considerably in the last decade.
 Patients are living longer and better managing symptoms.

 “Parkinson's treatment has entered a very promising era of multidisciplinary medical and surgical interventions,” shares Pravin Khemani, M.D., neurologist at Swedish Neuroscience Institute – Movement Disorders.
 “However, the fundamentals of treatment still hold true: health literacy, adherence to the treatment regimen and incorporating a healthy lifestyle are crucial to improving the overall quality of life of individuals and their caregivers affected by this disease.”

-Dr. Khemani shares his insight and advice on how you can navigate your diagnosis and how nutrition, exercise and therapies can help you enjoy your independence.
+Dr. Khemani shares his insight and advice on how you can navigate your diagnosis and how nutrition, exercise and therapies can help you manage everyday living and enjoy your independence.

 Get empowered with education

 One of the first steps Dr. Khemani recommends for newly diagnosed patients and their loved ones is to get educated.

 “There’s so much misinformation about the disease in the public domain.
 Additionally, misinterpretation of information may result in practices that are not based in science,” he explains.